A General Pairwise Comparison Model for Extremely Sparse Networks: Introduction

+The uniform consistency results guarantee the entry-wise convergence of the estimator at a uniform rate.
+Our approach decouples the randomness in pairwise comparison modeling and graph sampling, demonstrating a deep connection between graph topology and consistency of the MLE.
+On the practical side, our results justify that the MLE can be used in large-scale complex network estimation even if comparison data is asymptotically deficient, that is, the ratio of the observed comparisons and the theoretical total comparisons goes to zero (at a certain rate) as the number of subjects goes to infinity.
+In addition, numerical results are provided in strong support of our theory.

 The rest of this paper is organized as follows.
-Section \ref{section:setup} introduces a general framework for parametric pairwise comparison models.
-Section \ref{section:main} establishes the strong uniform consistency of the MLE in the setup introduced in Section \ref{section:setup} under a near-optimal sparsity condition.
-Section \ref{section:examples} demonstrates that many classical models can be included within such framework.
-Section \ref{section:num} and Section \ref{section:discussion} are devoted to providing numerical experiments to support our findings and discussing possible future working directions, respectively.
-The proofs of our main results can be found in the Appendices.
+Section \ref{section:setup} introduces a general framework for parametric pairwise comparison models and an inhomogeneous assumption on the comparison graph.
+Section \ref{section:main} establishes both the unique existence and uniform consistency of the MLE in the setup introduced in Section \ref{section:setup} under a near-optimal sparsity condition.
+Section \ref{section:examples} shows that uniform consistency of the MLE in many existing models can be deduced as corollaries from our results in Section \ref{section:main}.
+Section \ref{Comparison graph} discusses a few graph topological conditions that will be used to formulate the uniform consistency result.
+Sections \ref{section:num} and \ref{section:discussion} are devoted to providing numerical experiments to support our theoretical findings and discussing future research directions, respectively.
+The proofs of the main results can be found in Appendices.